coyotespike/coyotespike.github.io/_posts/2016-11-02-SnowflakeTOC.md

 agreed with and implemented it.

-One implication of the essay is that you need to organize your work in such a way that you can return to it at different times, when you're returned to the right mood to focus on that project or that applicaiton of the project.
+One implication of the essay is that you need to organize your work in such a way that you can return to it at different times, when you've returned to the right mood to focus on that project or that applicaiton of the project.

 And you need to choose goals that excite you in many different moods.
 If